mmistakes/minimal-mistakes/about/index.md

 # Cristian Buc Calderon

 My research focuses on understanding how humans select one out of many competing actions.
 My past research tested specific predictions of the affordance competition hypothesis (Cisek & Kalaska, 2010, Ann.
-Rev. Neurosci.), both at the neural architecture and decision dynamics levels ([Calderon et al., 2015, JEPG](https://biblio.ugent.be/publication/6907785/file/7276986); [Calderon et al., 2017, PNAS](https://www.pnas.org/content/pnas/114/40/10618.full.pdf); [Calderon et al., 2018, Front.
+Rev. Neurosci.), both at the neural architecture and decision dynamics levels ([Calderon et al., 2015, JEPG](https://doi.org/10.1037/xge0000087); [Calderon et al., 2017, PNAS](http://www.pnas.org/cgi/doi/10.1073/pnas.1710913114); [Calderon et al., 2018, Front.
 Hum.
-Neurosci.](https://www.frontiersin.org/articles/10.3389/fnhum.2018.00093/full); [Calderon et al., 2018, Psychol.
-Rev.](https://biblio.ugent.be/publication/8577798/file/8577801)).
+Neurosci.](https://doi.org/10.3389/fnhum.2018.00093); [Calderon et al., 2018, Psychol.
+Rev.](http://dx.doi.org/10.1037/rev0000110)).

 More recently, I have been awarded a FWO postdoctoral fellow where I will investigate how the brain learns the optimal timing of individual actions within a sequence of actions (in collaboration with Michael Frank @ Brown University and Tom Verguts @ Ghent University).
 To carry out this project, I use computational modeling, behavioral and neural methods.

-PS: I took the picture of Pieter Verbeke (scroll down ;)).
+PS: I took the picture of [Pieter Verbeke](#pieter-verbeke) (scroll :point_down: :wink:)

 # Elise Lesage

 My current project studies how behavior becomes habitual and how habits can be overcome.
 I use computational modeling, fMRI, and brain stimulation techniques to investigate these questions.

-My broader research interests are pretty varied and can be described as: finding out how humans think :).
+My broader research interests are pretty varied and can be described as: finding out how humans think :smile:.
 Before and during my PhD I studied the role of the cerebellum in non-motor functions such as language and cognition.
 In my postdoc at NIDA (NIH) I switched gears and learned more about addiction and reward processing.
 My present Fellowship integrates some of the key ideas behind reward processing, automaticity, and cognition.

 My Fellowship is funded by the Flanders Fund for Scientific Research (FWO) and the European Commission’s Marie Curie Actions through the Pegasus scheme.